galya-dev/TECH-TRAINER-CERTIFICATES/README.md

 💡 *"Education is the passport to the future, for tomorrow belongs to those who prepare for it today."*

-Feedback
+📝 Feedback

-I shared this portfolio with my classmates from the Yapay Zeka course, and I received great feedback and encouragement! 👍❤🙏
+I shared this portfolio with my classmates from the AI (Yapay Zeka) course, and I received valuable feedback and encouraging comments.
-Some of my close friends and acquaintances also said it was impressive.
+Several of my close friends and colleagues also found it impressive and inspiring.

-This motivates me to keep learning and building more projects.
+This positive response motivates me to continue learning, improving, and creating even more meaningful projects. 👍❤️🙏